Marko010101/WeatherAPP/README.md

 ## 2. Main Sections

-- **Section-title**: Features a title and a dynamic background image that changes based on the device's width.
-For devices wider than 1600px, a broader image is displayed.
+- **Section-title**: Features a title and a dynamic background image that adjusts based on the device's width.
+There are three image variations based on width breakpoints: up to 992px, from 992px to 1200-1600px, and 1600px and above.
 - **Section-intro**: Presents essential information.
 - **Section-course (Courses)**: Utilizes a combination of display grid and display flex.
 - **Section-partners (Slider)**: Implements a functional slider similar to the TBC original page.
 Slider transitions occur every 3 seconds.
 Manual navigation is possible through buttons and dots.
 Below 992px width, buttons disappear, and users can use dots or swipe to navigate.